 A common mistake which often leads to failure is to let technology decisions drive your prioritization strategies.
 For example, a favorite IT strategy is to work on one legacy system at a time, analyzing and then cataloging the metadata for the entire system.
 This sort of initial, detailed cataloging effort can take years to accomplish and will more than likely run out of steam long before any concrete results are produced.
 Another ill-fated strategy is to focus on specific data entities one at a time.
 Although this approach has more merit than the previous one, you may find that you need to do this for a large number of entities before you can start providing real business value from your efforts.
 The fundamental problem is that technical prioritization strategies do not reflect the priorities of the business which you are trying to support, putting any IT effort, including MDM efforts, at risk because your stakeholders aren’t receiving concrete value in a timely manner.
 When stakeholders don’t perceive the value that they’re getting for their IT investment they quickly start to rethink such investment.

-Agile teams “earned value” in the form of a working solution, which for a software development project is the delivery of working software and for a DW/BI project the delivery of analytic data and supporting reports.
+Agile teams “earned value” is in the form of a working solution, which for a software development team is the delivery of working software and for a DW/BI team the delivery of analytic data and supporting reports.
 Therefore, with an agile approach to MDM your focus shouldn’t be on collecting metadata (although you will still do that) but instead should be on:

 An important component of data management is governance of the MDM metadata and of the source data which it represents.
 My experience is that a traditional, command-and-control approach where the DM group “owns” the data assets within your organization and has a “death-lock” on your databases proves dysfunctional in practice.
 At best it results in the DM group becoming a bottleneck within your IT department and at worst it results in the development teams going around the DM group in order to get their work done, effectively negating your data governance efforts (some alarming statistics on this in a minute).
 A better approach is to:

 The real challenges with MDM have nothing to do with technology but instead with people.
 In many organizations there is a significant cultural impedance mismatch that you need to overcome between the data management group and the development teams.
 This will take time.
-This mismatch was revealed in the results of the IBM survey into CRM as well as a data management survey performed by Dr. Dobb’s Journal in the Fall of 2006.
+This mismatch was revealed in the results of the data management survey performed by Dr. Dobb’s Journal in the Fall of 2006.
 The survey found that 66% of respondents indicated the need to go around their data groups at time, and that of those people 75% indicated that they did so because the data groups were too slow to respond to their requests, provided too little real value to the development teams, or were simply too difficult to work with.

 The data community must recognize that we can do better than the traditional strategy for MDM, and for data management in general.
 Although many data professionals prefer traditional, documentation-heavy approaches they must recognize that the rest of the IT community has moved on and have adopted more effective ways of working.
 An Agile approach to MDM is more effective than a traditional approach, for several reasons: